-The Mountain Park Ranch HOA in the City of Phoenix (Ahwatukee) has HOA fees which are among the lowest in the valley and include incredible amenities.
+The Mountain Park Ranch home owner’s association (HOA) in the City of Phoenix (Ahwatukee) has HOA fees which are among the lowest in the valley and include incredible amenities.
 Below is a collection of questions often asked about HOAs throughout the greater Phoenix area.
 Here you will find answers about the Mountain Park Ranch HOA as well as commonly asked questions regarding how HOAs work in the various communities.

-What is Home Owner’s Association (HOA)?
-The HOA is a legal entity in a planned development community.
+A HOA is a Home Owner’s Association.
+It is a legal entity in a planned development community.
 All homeowners living within the community are members of the HOA.

 The HOA is formed to manage the maintenance of the common areas within a planned community.
 They are charged with ensuring all community members follow the rules of the community called Covenant, Conditions & Restrictions (CCRs).
 This could be a community of single-family homes, a mixed community, a townhouse/condo community or even a highrise building.
 Homeowners are required to join that community’s HOA and pay the required HOA fees when they buy a home in that community.